The mahi begins: Vegas film crew welcomed to Rotorua

 “It really is a really wonderful way to bring tangata whenua and manuhiri together.

 “It’s real now and for some of us this is the first time members of the cast and crew have all been together.
 The wairua is amazing, it’s an exciting project, there’s a lot of energy but it’s a marathon, not a sprint.”

 Rotorua mayor Steve Chadwick was also in attendance and was thrilled to see the project getting under way.

 “It was so appropriate, before filming begins, to have this at Te Pākira,” she said.

 “It’s great to be with all the creatives in this incredible production that we’ve secured for Rotorua.
-They very appropriately acknowledged those of the past in the industry and we’re excited about what this can bring to Rotorua and the wider Bay of Plenty.”
+We’re excited about what this can bring to Rotorua and the wider Bay of Plenty.”

 Chadwick said the production would bring “huge benefits” to the Rotorua community.

-The six-part drama series, which plans to hire about 40 local crew and up to 100 extras, will inject several million dollars into the local economy.
+The six-part drama series, will inject several million dollars into the local economy.